-At the Integrated School of Ocean Sciences PhD candidates are encouraged to network personally outside their own academic field, to think beyond the PhD and to be enthused and inspired by role models who have forged individual career paths.
+At the Integrated School of Ocean Sciences doctoral candidates are encouraged to network personally outside their own academic field, to think beyond the doctorate and to be enthused and inspired by role models who have forged individual career paths.

 Go to the archive